BETWEEN FOUR WORLDS: CHINA, RUSSIA, JAPAN AND AUSTRALIA;

 Already it was trying to link up in some way with the emerging EU.

-Years later while insisting on the right to dominate APEC, it was working to create NAFTA and other Latin American trade blocs clearly aimed to protect Latin American markets from Asian trade inroads.
+Years later while insisting on active APEC membership, it was working to create NAFTA and other Latin American trade blocs clearly aimed to protect Latin American markets from Asian trade inroads.

 Finally, there was the fact that PAFTA, in turning its back on communist Asia, also had to exclude non-communist Asia.